 If you do find yourself there during these hours, travellers on paid business class tickets can upgrade to Al Safwa First Class lounge access for 600QAR, which is about $150USD.
 It's an awful lot of money, when there's another lounge available, but if you need a shower, a nap room or an incredible wine bar, this could easily be justified.

-This may very well be the world’s best business class experience, even with ANA launching arguably a better seat.
+This may very well still be the world's best business class experience, even with ANA launching arguably a better seat.